Aim of the review

 - promote an aged care experience that our community expects, and older Australians deserve.

-The commission will continue to perform its regulatory functions as normal while the review is underway.
+The commission will continue to perform its regulatory functions as normal while the government considers the review’s recommendations.

 Terms of reference

-The main principles and governance arrangements for the review are set out in the terms of reference.
+The terms of reference set out the main principles and governance arrangements for the review.

 We consulted national peak bodies and other stakeholders across the aged care sector to develop the terms of reference.